 "One night you and me."

-While waiting in line a young ballet boy stumbled into me, however his clumsiness was not from too many drinks.
+While waiting in line a young ballet boy stumbled into me.
+His clumsiness was not from too many drinks.
 A brutish six-footer shook the dancer by his tuxedo lapels.
 The stitching of the ballet boy's evening suit gave way and I slashed my arm down on his aggressor’s wrists, breaking the bully's grasp and the gay boy fled gracefully into the crowd.

-“Why you do that?” the thug demanded with red eyes.
-He was on something.
-My guess was speed.
+“Why you do that?” the thug demanded with eyes blurred red with Dexies.

 “Because I didn’t feel like being bumped into, while you beat up on a fag.”